nestjs/docs.nestjs.com/content/cli/workspaces.md

 #### Assets

 TypeScript compilation automatically distributes compiler output (`.js` and `.d.ts` files) to the specified output directory.
 It can also be convenient to distribute non-TypeScript files, such as `.graphql` files, `images`, `.html` files and other assets.
 This allows you to treat `nest build` (and any initial compilation step) as a lightweight **development build** step, where you may be editing non-TypeScript files and iteratively compiling and testing.
+The assets should be located in the src folder otherwise they will not be copied.

 The value of the `assets` key should be an array of elements specifying the files to be distributed.
 The elements can be simple strings with `glob`-like file specs, for example: